axibase/atsd-use-cases/chart-of-the-day/supplemental-benefits/README.md

 [![](../../research/images/new-button.png)](https://apps.axibase.com/chartlab/01372a0a#fullscreen)

 *Stagflation* is the economic phenomena which arises during intervals of high interest and low economic output.
-The result is a precarious situation where policymaker intervention can enflame the synchronous problem of high unemployment by any action which is pursued. *Stag-cation* (a portmanteau of stagnant and vacation) is a phenomena currently being evinced in the United States whereby the relative amount of non-wage benefits to employs is no longer growing at a meaningful rate.
+The result is a precarious situation where policymaker intervention can exacerbate the synchronous problem of high unemployment by any action which is pursued. *Stag-cation* (a portmanteau of stagnant and vacation) is a phenomena currently being evinced in the United States whereby the relative amount of non-wage benefits to employs is no longer growing at a meaningful rate.

 Whereas wages continue to nominally rise, the percent of supplemental benefits, like those mentioned above, has reached a plateau.